 Welcome to Stafford Rangers in the Community, the football club’s own registered charity

-For more information about Stafford Rangers in the Community including its governing instrument, grant making and safeguarding policies and its policy on managing conflicts of interest – click on the relevant link.
+For more information about Stafford Rangers in the Community including our governing instrument, annual report and accounts, grant making and safeguarding policies and our policy on managing conflicts of interest – click on the relevant link.

 Stafford Rangers in the Community is a registered charity with charity number 1200424.